cmbramwell/Data-Science-Machine-Learning-Portfolio/README.md

 Christian Bramwell

-Aspiring Programming Engineer focusing on Data.
+Aspiring Programming Engineer focusing on Data and Machine Learning.

-This repo is to demonstrate some of what I have practiced.

 https://www.linkedin.com/in/christianbramwell/

+The practice files and projects in this repo builds upon the following Udemy classes.

+-   Python for Data Science and Machine Learning Bootcamp
+-   Machine Learning A-Z
+-   Complete Python Bootcamp
+-   Complete SQL Bootcamp
+-   Automate the Boring Stuff with Python Programming